AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 1. Setup Firewall Network (FireNet)
 ---------------------------------------
 Complete steps 1-5 of Firewall Network Workflow in Aviatrix controller to prepare your Firewall VPC (FireNet VPC).
-This will also setup the subnets that you will need for launching your Fortigate instance.
+This will also set up the subnets that you will need for launching your Fortigate instance.

 2. Deploy Fortigate Instance from AWS Marketplace
 ----------------------------------------------------

-Launch Fortigate from AWS Marketplace, with appropriate subscription level.
-The type of subscription and/or version does not affect the functionality from Aviatrix perspective.
-However, it may affect steps outline from FortiGate's UI.
+Launch Fortigate from AWS Marketplace, with the appropriate subscription level.
+The type of subscription and/or version does not affect the functionality from an Aviatrix perspective.
+However, it may affect the steps outline from FortiGate's UI.

-- Step 1: Chose appropriate image from Marketplace
+- Step 1: Choose an appropriate image from Marketplace
 - Step 2: Choose an Instance Type: Chose any appropriate instance type
 - Step 3: Configure Instance Details.
 Below, you will find launch configuration details that will be needed for firewall network.
-All other options can be left on default or modifed as required.
+All other options can be left on default or modified as required.

 |launch-step-2|

-Note: Primary interface (Eth0): Assign this interfate to a public subnet of the FireNet VPC that is designated for management.
-If you created this subnet using Aviatrix VPC creator, the subnet is named in this format:
+Note: Primary interface (Eth0): Assign this interface to a public subnet of the FireNet VPC that is designated for management.
+If you created this subnet using the Aviatrix VPC creator, the subnet is named in this format:

     *<VPC Name>-Public-gateway-and-firewall-mgmt-<AvailabilityZone>*